NoxGamingQC/kiosk/Linux/Ubuntu/22.04/README.md

 - First of all import the appropriate ubuntu folder matching your version.

+- In the autostart file edit the link you want the browser to launch on startup

 - To set everything up you just have to run **kiosk.sh**: `$ ./kiosk.sh`

 - In Ubuntu settings, under the user tab, make sure to check **Autologin** so the user will be connected automatically to the kiosk.